 2-Stage Certification Audit

-After your organization has completed the above steps you will be ready for the 2-stage certification audit.
+After your organization has completed the above steps you will have completed the steps for preparing for an audit and will be ready for the 2-stage certification audit.
 Learn more about the 2-stage certification audit.

 Have a professional audit